 I had been using my son’s metal detector for a couple years.
 It’s a Garrett Ace 250, I still recommend folks investigate getting that machine starting out because it provides great technology at an affordable price.

-Rent to Test an Upgraded Metal Detector
+Rent to Test Preparing to Upgrade Your Metal Detector

 When the treasure hunting bug really grabbed ahold of me, I decided to take the plunge and spend some savings (along with the funds from selling a diamond ring I found).
 I set my budget between $700 and $900, with the hope of getting a new detector, headphones and new pin pointer.